The Mac Portable—an Apple flop that led to great things—turns 30

 Both travelers admit that they know nothing about computers, which is yet another a reminder that 1989 was a long time ago.
 Apple was’t just trying to convince people to buy a Mac Portable; it had to make the case for using a computer at all, and argue that a Mac was the best pick for newbies.

-By spring 1990, there were signs that the Macintosh Portable had not exactly captured the imagination of people who wanted to take a Mac with them.
+By spring 1990, there were signs that the Macintosh Portable had not captured the imagination of people who wanted to take a Mac with them.
 For one thing, Apple chopped its starting price to $5,499.
 For another, it started running ran ads that didn’t exactly position the computer as a road warrior’s dream.
 Instead, they suggested bringing it home on weekends or moving it around an office—scenarios in which the system’s portly proportions weren’t a dealbreaker.

 A kinda-transportable Mac was not what users wanted.
 “People have been asking for a Mac . . . that they can use on the move,” one Apple dealer told the San Francisco Chronicle.
 “It’s just too heavy for that.
 I’ve sold very few of them and nobody ever asks for one.”
 He was quoted in an article that said research firm Dataquest had estimated that Apple had sold an anemic 8,000 to 10,000 units of the system in the first quarter.
 A few months later, another research firm said Apple was selling only 1,000 Mac Portables a month.